The0x539/ULTRAKILL-Mods/RcHud/README.md

 # Screenshots
 I don't have any, but contributions are welcome.
 I do have [a video](https://www.youtube.com/watch?v=Gyw0B9_qMYc) from early in development, though.
 Enjoy the bad gameplay.
+There are a handful of other videos showcasing it on the channel, too.

 # Installation
 - Install [BepInEx](https://github.com/BepInEx/BepInEx) (5, not 6)